 Just instead of listening to music I did a 10-15 minutes Russian lesson.
 So I recommend you to try out this method as well.
 It doesn’t really cost you any time or money, and really: the biggest improvements you will see in the first 100 hours or so.
 Which could already be within a couple of months if you’re serious!

-Conclusion how long does to learn Russian
+So how long will it take to learn Russian?

 For some people, this will be more.
 And for others it will be less.
 It all depends on what you want, where you come from and the number of hours of non-distracted study you put into it!